ebwolf/secret_santa/README.md

 Part Three:
   1. A person cannot be Secret Santa for someone in their immediate family
-     a.
-Immediate family includes: spouse, parents, children
+     * Immediate family includes: spouse, parents, children
-     b.
-A person can be part of two families (a parent in one family and a child in another)
+     * A person can be part of two families (a parent in one family and a child in another)